georgeliang0821/MS-AbnormalMeetings/README.md

 - This project was based on [this tutorial](https://www.example.com).
 - Many thanks to...
 -->

+## File / Folder Architecture
+### Folder
+- AssistTools: Can use this to generate configuration to fill in azure
+- img: all image files for README.md
+- src: source code of project

 ## Contact
 Created by [@Eric](https://github.com/yhlu0923/) - feel free to contact me!